choe220/bloomburrow/content/Factions/Brightblades.md

 Brightblades are an order of warriors who wield weapons made from glass, called a [[Brightblade]].
-They are trained to constantly mind the sun’s position, adjusting the angle of their blade to maximize glare.
+They are trained to constantly mind the sun’s position, adjusting the angle of their blade to maximize glare, and are the primary defense force of [[Oakhollow Village]].